 Breakdown of compilation time.
-Table 5 reports a breakdown of compilation time of dns-defense. where we can see the total compilation time is within 100s for all topologies.
+Table V reports a breakdown of compilation time of dns-defense. where we can see the total compilation time is within 100s for all topologies.
 As a comparison, SNAP consumes 380s for compiling dns-tunnel-detect (i.e., dns-defense without waypoints) on AS 3257.
-In addition, due to the parallelism in the back end, the speed of each phase grows linearly with the #cores, which is not possible for pure MILP approaches [10, 42].
+In addition, due to the parallelism in the back end, the speed of each phase grows linearly with the #cores, which is not possible for pure MILP approaches [8], [9].
 CODER will get faster if more packet classes are involved in the stateful policies.
 This is because more stateful packet classes will lead to more and much smaller path sets, which actually accelerates the problem solving.

 The impact of topology size and #packet classes.
 The running time of back end will be impacted by the #packet classes which determines the #path graphs, and the topology size which determines the size of each path graph.
-We synthesize 5 topologies with 10-250 switches using IGen [37], and randomly generate 100-10K packet classes.
-Figure 8 shows the compilation time, where we can see the time grows linearly with the #packet classes but exponentially with the topology size.
+We synthesize 5 topologies with 10-250 switches using IGen [39], and randomly generate 100-10K packet classes.
+Fig. 8 shows

+LI et al.: COMPILING CROSS-LANGUAGE NETWORK PROGRAMS INTO HYBRID DATA PLANE the compilation time, where we can see the time grows linearly with the #packet classes but exponentially with the topology size.
 Again we argue that the parallel feature in CODER's back end can largely tame the overhead explosion; deploying a 10-server cluster can bring a reduction of one magnitude of the compilation time.
 Besides, we can apply other heuristic parameter to control the problem size, e.g., the cutoff threshold in path generation and clustering.
-Moreover, the full-compilation only happens in bootstrap stage, and we can apply the proposed heuristics when handling continuous network changes (see the last experiment).
+Moreover, the full-compilation only happens in bootstrap stage, and we can apply the proposed heuristics when handling continuous network changes (see the latter experiment).